60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Getting to Jasper

-• Banff to Jasper: The drive between Jasper and Banff is 288 km (179 miles) along the Icefields Parkway.
-If you were to drive it without stops the route would take around 3.5 hours.
+- Banff to Jasper: The drive between Jasper and Banff is 288 km (179 miles) along the Icefields Parkway.
+It would take around 3.5 hours without stops, but it 100% take you all day because there’s so much to see.

-• Edmonton to Jasper: The route from Edmonton to Jasper will take around 3 four hours (365.0 km) via AB-16.
+- Edmonton to Jasper: The route from Edmonton to Jasper will take around 3 full hours (365.0 km) via AB-16.

 Train to Jasper

-Unlike other Rockies destinations, it is possible to take the trail in Jasper!
+Unlike other Rockies destinations, taking the train in Jasper is possible!
 You can get to Jasper via train from both Edmonton and Vancouver.

 Bus to Jasper